Pavel Dybenko: After the civil war

 In 1930 Dybenko was sent, with a numerous group of other generals, to Germany.

 In 1933 Dybenko was appointed the Volga military district commander.
 According to Stalin's well known method, his enemy of old, corps commander Ivan Semenovich Kutyakov (ru), a renowned hero of the Civil War, was assigned as Dybenko's deputy.
 Both wrote many slanderous letters against each other.
 This slander caused the liquidation of Kutyakov in 1937.
 Kutyakov was arrested by NKVD men in Dybenko's office, with Dybenko's personal assistance, and soon was shot.
 Dybenko himself suffered no harm.

 Kutyakov's complaints contained mainly the truth about Dybenko's brutality, drunkenness and incompetence.
 These accusations were well known in the top level of the Soviet army.
 Tukhachevsky and Uborevich openly criticized him.
 But he wrote an explanatory letter to Voroshilov, then the Defence Minister, and was pardoned.
 Later in 1937, Dybenko assisted the NKVD in preparing Tukhachevsky's arrest.

 Dybenko became a member of the Supreme Soviet of the USSR, was promoted to Komandarm second class ("Four Rombs", at that time it was equivalent to a 4 star general), and appointed the Leningrad military district commander after Iona Yakir's downfall.
 The Leningrad military district was always one of the most important districts, second only to Kyiv.

-Wherever he was, he loved rich life.
-For example, while serving in 1935—1937 as the Volga military district commander, he annexed an island on the Volga river, 57 square kilometers large, just for hunting entertainment for himself and his friends.
+While serving in 1935–1937 as the Volga military district commander, Dybenko requested and obtained from the local Soviet authorities the allocation of an island on the Volga river, 57 square kilometers large, to be used for hunting as a form of military exercise by the soldiers.

-Dybenko personally led the purges in the Leningrad military district in 1936-1937.
+Dybenko personally led the purges in the Leningrad military district in 1936–1937.
 In 1938 he participated, as a judge, in the trial of the Tukhachevsky group.

 Downfall

+Dybenko apparently welcomed the start of Stalin's assault on the high command of the Red Army during the Great Purge, because it began with the sudden arrests of Marshal Tukhachevsky and other senior officers in May 1937.
+When the Military Council to discuss the affair on 1 June 1937, with Stalin present, Dybenko boasted about his past conflict with Tukhachevsky and his fellow defendants, saying: "They declared that we were illiterate.
+I declare to the Politburo that we are more literate than them in military affairs."
+He was named as one of judges at the trial of Tukhachevsky and others on 11 June.